Lowes-SDC/carousel-web-scale-rdb-mysql/README.md

-# carousel-web-scale-rdb-mysql
+# carousel-web-scale-nosql-mongodb
-Scalable adaptation of a Lowe's carousel clone using a relational database
+Scalable adaptation of a Lowe's carousel clone using a non-relational database